kubernetes/enhancements/keps/sig-node/2254-cgroup-v2/README.md

 ###### What happens if we reenable the feature if it was previously rolled back?

-it should work seamlessly without any difference
+It should work seamlessly without any difference

 ###### Are there any tests for feature enablement/disablement?